jucie/basic/README.md

 I would like to thank:

-.David Ahl for the awesome book
+.David Ahl for the awesome work collecting all those programs and promoting BASIC

-.Lyle Kopnicky for inspiration (he wrote a BASIC interpreter)
+.Lyle Kopnicky for inspiration (he wrote a BASIC interpreter.
+Check it out at http://vintage-basic.net )

 .Atari Archives for the already typed program files